 There are two types of fiber — soluble and insoluble.
 Soluble fiber dissolves in water and adds bulk to stools.
 Insoluble fiber does not dissolve in water and helps move food along the digestive tract promoting regularity and warding off constipation.
 Soluble fiber can also help lower LDL “bad” cholesterol.

-A simple way to remember the difference between soluble and insoluble fiber is an apple — the inside of the apple is the soluble fiber, and the outside skin is the insoluble fiber.
+A simple way to remember the difference between soluble and insoluble fiber is an apple — think of the inside of the apple as the soluble fiber, and the outside skin is the insoluble fiber.
 While you need and want to eat both soluble and insoluble fiber, don’t get too hung up on how much you need of one or the other — just remember eating both has health benefits, especially when people eat the recommended 21-38 grams of fiber a day or 14 grams of fiber per 1,000 calories that you consume.

+While this is the general recommendation, the recommended daily amount does vary among men and women.
 According to the Mayo Clinic, women should aim to get at least 21-25 grams of fiber per day, while men should strive to get 30-38 grams of fiber per day.

 Why So Many Of Us Aren’t Eating Enough Fiber